darrenjrobinson/powershell_module_identitynow/README.md

 Get-IdentityNowSourceAccounts -sourceID 40113
 ```

 Get Source Accounts with all their attributes.
 Defaults to False.
-Set to True.
+Using the switch -attributes sets return all attributes to True.
 <b>Note:</b> Each account is a sepearte API call.
 Large sources will take time to return all accounts with attributes.

 Example
 ```
-Get-IdentityNowSourceAccounts -sourceID 40113 -attributes $true
+Get-IdentityNowSourceAccounts -sourceID 40113 -attributes
 ```

 ### Create / Update / Remove IdentityNow Source Account (Flat File / Delimited Sources)  ###